If Only For That One Weakness: The Achilles Heel in Disney Characters – Part Two

 Image: Disney

 Ichabod Crane is a wimp when it comes to superstitions and ghost stories (I must admit, this is a weakness of mine as well).
-He was paralyzed with fear and therefore perished (we think) at the hands of the headless horseman.
+He was paralyzed with fear and therefore perished (we think) at the hands of the Headless Horseman.

 Claustrophobia